Expert medical and surgical care in Thailand

 • Wound infection at the incision site (uncommon with prophylactic antibiotics)

-• Hernia recurrence (below 2% with modern mesh techniques)
+• Hernia recurrence (uncommon with modern mesh techniques)

 • Mesh-related complication such as migration or contraction (rare with current mesh designs)